Ruthik27/Computer-Networking/OSI_model.md

 >
 >>Switch & Bridge are Data Link Layer devices.

 >Network Layer (Layer 3) :
->>works for the transmission of data from one host to the other located in different networks.
+>>works for the transmission of data from one host to the other located in different networks./ allows different networks to communicate with each other through devices known as routers.
 >>
 >>It also takes care of packet routing i.e. selection of the shortest path to transmit the packet, from the number of routes available.
 >>